EU Compliance & General Data Protection Regulation (GDPR)

 Knock out GDPR Compliance worries with Jetico's Pure & Simple Data Protection software.

-The General Data Protection Regulation (GDPR), introduced in 2016, will be effective starting on 25th May, 2018.
+The General Data Protection Regulation (GDPR), introduced in 2016, is effective starting from 25th May, 2018.
 The regulation is of global interest as it impacts any company handling data of European citizens – regardless of where the company is based.

 Organizations that don’t comply with the GDPR will be fined, and the penalty is hefty.
 If a company chooses to forgo compliance, for whatever reason, they can be fined up to four percent of their global annual turnover.